 Turn it into a competition to speak only English during the whole period.
 Keep a tally on the whiteboard for each time a student speaks in their native tongue.
 This keeps them focusing on English, and fellow students even turn into “English police.”
 To turn it into a reward/consequences game that everyone can enjoy, have the student with the most tallies bring a treat for the whole class next time.
 Cookies for everyone!

 Have one student stand next to a seated student.
 The standing student must make it around the world (around the class) by correctly answering the question before each of the seated students does.
-An example of a question might be “the correct past tense ending of an infinitive verb” – the more irregular the better.
+An example of a question might be “What is the correct past tense ending of [insert an infinitive verb]?”
 Change the verb with each turn.
 If the standing student can answer correctly enough times to make it around the class, they have won!
 If a standing student is defeated by the seated student, they switch places and it is the new student’s turn to try to make it around the world.

-Write 1-6 on the board, and a different question word (who, what, why, where, when, how) next to each.
+Write the numbers one through six on the board and a different question word (who, what, why, where, when, how) next to each one.
 When a student rolls the dice, he or she needs to make a question with the corresponding question word.
 Then, the student will call on a classmate to answer it.

-Keeping students interested and engaged can be a difficult task, but it is a rewarding challenge that everyone in the classroom (including the teacher) can benefit from.
-If you stay excited about teaching English then your students are sure to follow your behavior.
-These games for teaching English can be helpful as you look to plan unique and rewarding lessons for your students, of all ages and skill levels!
+Keeping young students interested and engaged can be a difficult task, but if you do, everyone in the classroom (including the teacher) benefits.
+These games and activities for teaching English to kids and teens can help plan effective lessons for students of all ages and levels!